NASA-IMPACT/DCD-Tool/README.md

 # DCD-Tool
-## A tool for finding broken and dropped datasets within CDI

 This script is to be used to identify which datasets are either broken and / or dropped from the Climate Data Initiative (CDI) on data.gov/climate.